 In Bikram yoga, they still teach one a double straddle pose that we now know is dangerous for the knees.

 My favorite Bikram Yoga teacher had to have surgery on both knees.
-So I always modify this position while everyone else is valiantly trying to do it because they don’t know any better.
+So I always modify this position while everyone else in class is valiantly trying to do it because they don’t know any better.

-For instance, in a Pilates class that I used to take 4 times a week, there were always a lot of long holds in the plank position.
+In a Pilates class that I used to take 4 times a week, there were always a lot of long holds in the plank position.
 But I was just getting over a rotator cuff injury so I couldn’t hold a plank position for very long.
 Planks require stability in the shoulders, hips, and core trunk muscles.

 Planks are especially difficult on a moving platform, so I modified generously by going down on my knees or changing the position of my feet.
 Sometimes I would get out of the plank position sooner than the other students.